vinicius-martinez/openshift-clean-slate/README.md

 ### What Is It?

 A templated Job in OpenShift which redeploys Pods based on a specific Cron Schedule.
-This 'cleaning of the slate' resets the Pod state to is initial state and serves to highlight several things:
+This 'wiping of the slate' resets the Pod state to is initial state and serves to highlight several things:

 - Whether containers in a Pod is following an anti-pattern by storing critical process state in ephemeral storage (Image Immutability Principle)
 - Whether a container in a Pod is able to gracefully handle enforced shutdown / restart (Lifecycle Conformance Principle)